user1342/AutoDroid/README.md

 }
 ```

-When the devices fields is not empty (i.e. ```"devices":[],```) a variable (see below) of ```!device_id``` is created.
+When the devices fields is not empty (i.e. not ```"devices":[],```) a variable (see below) of ```!device_id``` is created.
 This variable can be used in your commands to denote the ADB device ID for the current targeted device.
 Similarly the variables ```!app_id```, and ```!app_path``` are added when the app field is not empty and can be used in commands to define the app reverse domain notation name and the path to that application's APK file.

 # Variables
 To save time, AutoDroid allows for an infinite amount of variables to be set in a script.
-These variables can be thought of as wildcards and are constructed in a key value pair format.
+These variables are constructed in a key value pair format.
 When the key of a variable is located in a command it will be replaced for the value.
 An example configuration that utilises variables can be seen below, in this configuration file the variable ```!test``` has been added as short hand for a ```monkey``` adb command and the built-in variable ```!app_id``` is also used.

 ```json
 {